Binghamton in Broome County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Civil Rights • War, US Civil.

 Location.
 42° 6.096′ N, 75° 54.91′ W. Marker is in Binghamton, New York, in Broome County.
+It can be reached from Water Street.
 Marker is along the Dr. Martin Luther King, Jr. Memorial Promenade along the east bank of the Chenango River, between Henry and Clinton Streets.
 Touch for map.
-Marker is in this post office area: Binghamton NY 13901, United States of America.
+Marker is at or near this postal address: 225 Water St, Binghamton NY 13901, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on May 14, 2022.
-It was originally submitted on May 14, 2022, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 170 times since then and 39 times this year.
-Photos: 1, 2. submitted on May 14, 2022, by William Fischer, Jr. of Scranton, Pennsylvania.
+It was originally submitted on May 14, 2022, by William Fischer, Jr. of Reynoldsburg, Ohio.
+This page has been viewed 494 times since then and 31 times this year.
+Photos: 1, 2. submitted on May 14, 2022, by William Fischer, Jr. of Reynoldsburg, Ohio.